dawei-zh/dawei-zh/README.md

 - ⚡ Fun fact: ...
 - `package` as prefix:
 - `paper` as prefix: implementation of everything in paper, with validation file
+- In `research-` repositories, we include the directory `implement` as an exercise
 - --->